jfinkels/flask-restless/README.md

 ## Testing ##

-Running the unit tests require the [unittest2][ut2] package, which backports the functionality of the built-in `unittest` package from Python version 2.7 to earlier versions.
+Running the unit tests requires the [unittest2][ut2] package, which backports the functionality of the built-in `unittest` package from Python version 2.7 to earlier versions.
+This requirement is also listed in the `requirements-test.txt` file.

+Using `pip` is probably the easiest way to install this:

+    pip install -r requirements-test.txt

+or

+    pip install unittest2

 The Python unit tests are contained in the `tests/` directory (which is a Python package).
 To run the test suite, run the command

     python setup.py test

+You can also run the unit tests in a less verbose way by doing

+    ./run-tests.py

+This is a Python module which, when executed, simply runs all unit tests.

 [ut2]: http://pypi.python.org/pypi/unittest2